 I arrived at the Scottish Under 20 Championships at Meadowbank in the mid-80’s and was greeted by Andy Currie (Alistair’s father) who pointed at a runner on the podium, then at Eddie Sinclair of Springburn saying, “That’s his 50th Scottish Champion!”
-Eddie had been a very good runner indeed.
 Eddie had himself been a very good athlete throughout the 1950s and into the 1960’s.
 He was not alone in Springburn at the time with the various teams performing well in all age groups and several; International vests coming their way.
 He is pictured above with his good friend, rival and club mate Tom O’Reilly.
 We can’t really comment on the one without giving equal treatment to the other.
 Tom had been a runner for Springburn from 1952 when as a Junior runner he was forty ninth in the National and he would go on representing the club in major competitions right up until 1977 while Eddie was younger, not appearing in results sheets until 1954 when as a Youth he finished fourth in the National Cross-Country Championships at Hamilton where his team finished second.
 Eddie’s racing career was much shorter because he turned professional in 1962, ruling himself out of all competition that mattered.
 He returned with a vengeance after only a few years in the new capacity of coach and right well he filled the vacancy.
 Their talents were similar – Tom’s best for the Mile was 4:23.8 (1959), Eddie’s was 4:23.6 (1960), Tom specialised in the Steeplechase and won a national title with a pb of 9:12.2, Eddie specialised in the Three Miles and won a National title with 14:05.0.
 Both represented their country and both won races the length and breadth of the land – the photograph shows how far they would travel in the days when most travel to races was by public transport.
 In terms of serving the club as an athlete though, Tom was clearly the man.
 In the prestigious Edinburgh to Glasgow Relay Tom ran in 20 over a period stretching from 1952 (experiencing stages 1, 2, 3, 4, 5, 6, 7 and 8, ie every single one!) but Eddie only ran in five altogether.
 Tom had many very good races in the event but his best might well be one of his last: in 1969 he ran on the last stage and pulled in only one place but his time was the second fastest of the day for that stage.
 A very good track runner, he won no fewer than four SAAA championship medals: he won the title in 1959 and picked up bronze in each of 1960, ’61 and ’63.
 It is a source if debate in Scotland about who was the first ti specialise in the ‘chase but Tom must have as good a claim as any.
 There were not many such events around in the 50’s or even the 60’s other than the championships: very little if any real league competition and certainly no open steeplechases that I can recall but he raced it every chance he got and set the first recorded Scottish Native record of 9:12.2 on 25th June 1960 at Meadowbank – it stood for five years until Lachie Stewart broke it on 12th August 1965.

 Tom was one of the most popular and friendly men in the sport and loved the Scottish highlands: he went north as often as was practical gathering sprigs of heather wherever he went for his own heather garden at home.
 He was also a very good singer who sang Gaelic songs at gatherings or on buses returning from meetings.
 He went on to have a notable career as a veteran athlete travelling again in search of competition.
 For instance, as an M70 vet in 2004 he won the Coatbridge 5K in 22:27, the Christmas Handicap 5 Miles in 35:44, the Scottish Veterans Walter Ross 10K at Lochinch in 45:04, the Scottish Veterans Glasgow 800 10K in 48:23 and the Alistair McInnes Memorial 5 Miles in 35:31.
 The sport would be even happier than it is were there more men like the talented TP O’Reilly who has just (September 2012) just turned 80!